Zanark/blog/_posts/2019-07-12-A-Programmer-in-a-rut.md

 The thing that rendered you useless can be anything, it can be a bug which you're just unable to rectify, it can be a badly documented API, or maybe its because you are a JAVA Programmer.

 It can actually come also after success as well, maybe you're starting to feel less motivated while solving even the most challenging questions, maybe you are feeling comfortable with the status of your app and dont want to add any new features to ruin its simplicity.

+So if you can relate to anything close to what I mentioned above then you might be in a rut and its totally okay.
+Trust me it happens to the best of us.

+I wanted to give